Bishal16/Socket-Programming/README.md

 # Socket-Programming

 This project demonstrates a basic client-server communication using sockets and Protocol Buffers (protobuf) for serialization and deserialization.
-Here I use ProtoBuf for faster serialization and deserialization process instead conventional serializer.
+Here I use ProtoBuf for faster serialization and deserialization process instead of conventional serializer.

 ## Installing Protocol Buffers